-Democracy Alive: The Brussels Summit is organized by the European Movement International with the aim to gather political leaders, policymakers, academics, social partners, NGOs, and organized civil society to discuss the state of democracy in Europe and strategize how to best counter the threats faced by the EU.
-It is an opportunity for us to share our thoughts and ideas on how to strengthen democracy and uphold its principles.
+Democracy Alive: The Brussels Summit was organised by the European Movement International and gathered political leaders, policymakers, academics, social partners, NGOs, and organized civil society to discuss the state of democracy in Europe and strategise how to best counter the threats faced by the EU.
+It was an opportunity for us to share our thoughts and ideas on how to strengthen democracy and uphold its principles.
 The Summit lasted a full day and was filled with engaging, sometimes heated conversations and debates on key issues of our time, including a keynote speech by Vice President for Values and Transparency, European Commission, Věra Jourová.

 10:00 - 10:15

 Enemy at the gates: building an alliance to defend democracy and freedom